MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue-smb.md

 1. Select the **Choose a team** radio button and select **Add a channel**.
 1. Search for the team that you want to use, select it, and select **Add**.
-1. Select the channel that you want to use (only standard channels are supported) and select **Apply**.
+1. Select the channel that you want to use (only standard or private channels are supported) and select **Apply**.

 The following clients are supported when using a Teams channel for call queues: